 Time has passed, and that question about colour in the shadows finally made sense in the early “aughts.”
 It’s become my painting focus since then.

-And as always, I’m taking photos.
+And as always, I’m taking photos and making paintings.

 On this site, you’ll find photos of our travels, figure studies, and portraits, as well as my paintings.
 Please, enjoy.